Genocs/genocs-library-docs/content/en/blazor-template/ui-overview/authentication/index.md

 ## Forgot Password

-In case, you happen to forget your password, the application has the functionailty to reset the password for you.
+In case, you happen to forget your password, the application has the functionality to reset the password for you.

 {{< img src="forgot-password.png" >}}